quarkusio/quarkus-web-lab/3-comments/README.md

 #### CSS

-Add some CSS to make the layout better:
+Add some CSS to make the layout better (in the end of the comment-box element):

 ```css
 static styles = css`